 US Department of Homeland Security website.
 If you need more information about how this may affect your flight contact your airline or travel provider.

-The United States administers a strict entry regime and you may be refused entry if you do not comply with its entry requirements, even if you have already obtained travel authorisation under the
+The United States administers a strict entry regime and you will be refused entry if you do not comply with its entry requirements.

 Visa and other entry and exit conditions can change at short notice.
 Travellers who are concerned that they may be affected by new measures should contact the nearest

-Embassy or Consulate of the United States for current information, or their airline to confirm uplift policy.
+Embassy or Consulate of the United States for current information, or their airline to confirm eligibility requirements.

 Changes to entry requirements from 16 March 2017

 The US Government announced on 6 March 2017, that temporary immigration measures would come into force on 16 March 2017 for citizens of Iran, Libya, Somalia, Sudan, Syria and Yemen for a period of 90 days.
-Australian passport holders travelling on their Australian passport (including dual nationals of Iran, Libya, Somalia, Sudan, Syria and Yemen) are not affected by these measures.
+Australians travelling on their Australian passport (including dual nationals of Iran, Libya, Somalia, Sudan, Syria and Yemen) are not affected by these measures and can still be issued US visas if they otherwise qualify.

 Changes to entry requirements from 17 June 2016